How to Write a Research Paper (+ Free AI Research Paper Writer)

 Using the right researching tools can get you a lot way.

-If you’re ever at a loss for words — writing clunky, clumsy sentences, struggling to explain a concept, or having a hard time paraphrasing a source — Wordtune can serve as your AI sidekick.
+If you’re ever at a loss for words — writing clunky, clumsy sentences, struggling to explain a concept, or having a hard time paraphrasing a tool — Wordtune can serve as your AI sidekick.

 Simply highlight the sentence in question and browse Wordtune’s suggestion for a better wording.